EarthOddity/dndrepo/Project Conclusion and Demonstration.md

 ### **Finishing Touches: Bringing StudyBuddy to Life with Design and Testing** 🎨🛠️

 As we near the final stages of building StudyBuddy, we’ve focused on polishing the layout and ensuring everything runs smoothly.
+We focused on merging everyone's changes, making sure everyone can access the newest version and that the final project works as intended.
+Lastly, having the finished product enabled us to record a video presenting our outcome.
 Here’s a peek at how we refined the design and tested the platform for a seamless experience.

 ---